• Home

 • Fatigue, lack of energy, sluggishness

-• Difficulty sleeping, restless sleep, waking up in the middle of the night (insomnia)
+• Difficulty sleeping, restless sleep, waking up during the night (insomnia)

 • Loss of interest in previously enjoyed activities, lack of enthusiasm

-It’s important to note that these are general symptoms of depression, and a proper diagnosis should be made by a medical professional.
-If you or someone you know is experiencing these symptoms, it is advisable to seek help and support from a healthcare provider.
+These are general symptoms of depression, and a proper diagnosis should be made by a medical professional.
+If you or someone you know is experiencing these symptoms, it is important to seek help from a healthcare provider.

-In addition to medication, psychiatrists provide therapy through “cognitive-behavioral therapy” to help patients develop a positive outlook on themselves and the outside world.
-This therapy aims to help patients see solutions to their problems, become aware of their own potential in facing life’s challenges, and make changes in their lifestyle to create a sense of joy and openness in life.
+• Cognitive-Behavioral Therapy (CBT): In addition to medication, psychiatrists may use CBT to help patients develop a positive outlook on themselves and the world around them.
+This therapy helps patients identify solutions to their problems, recognize their own potential, and make changes in their lifestyle to foster happiness and positivity.

-In cases where depression is severe, such as when there is a high risk of self-harm or when there are accompanying mental health conditions, such as anxiety, psychosis, or suicidal thoughts, psychiatrists may admit patients to a hospital for treatment.
-During this time, close relatives are involved in the care to prevent potential harm.
+In cases of severe depression, particularly when there is a risk of self-harm or the presence of coexisting mental health issues (e.g., anxiety, psychosis, suicidal thoughts), hospitalization may be necessary.
+During this time, close relatives are also involved in the care to prevent any potential harm.

-Once the patient’s depression symptoms improve with medication, it is important not to stop taking the medication on their own, as it may lead to a relapse of depression.
-The doctor will consider gradually reducing the medication (to the lowest effective dose) over the course of several years until it can be discontinued.
+Once depressive symptoms improve with medication, it is important not to stop the medication abruptly, as it can lead to relapse.
+The doctor will consider gradually reducing the medication to the lowest effective dose over several years until it can be safely discontinued.

-• Listen: Provide opportunities for the patient to express their feelings and emotions without judgment or repeated emphasis.
+• Listen: Give the person space to express their feelings and emotions without judgment.

-• Encourage: Engage the patient in enjoyable activities or nature walks.
+• Encourage: Invite them to join in enjoyable activities or nature walks.

-• Take care: Ensure that the patient takes medication regularly and on time.
+• Take Care: Ensure they take their medication regularly and on time.

 For further information or Booking..